hochgi/cassandra-migrate-keyspace-from-cluster/README.md

 ```

-You can configure the cassandra data directory with ENV varibale DATA_DIR.
-By default, it's set to `/var/lib/cassandra`
+You can configure the cassandra data directory with ENV variable DATA_DIR.
+By default, it's set to `/var/lib/cassandra`.
+Also make sure you have the `CQLSH_HOST` set on each machine, referring to the internal IP.

 You can have a list of your keyspace with `desccribe keyspaces`